sgod1/cplab/foundational-services.md

 ### Cloud Pak Cluster Topology Considerations

 > IBM recommends, that Cloud Pak namespaces be labeled and assigned to machine sets.
-Machine set must have 3 or more nodes
+Machine set must have 3 or more nodes<br/>
 > Private topology is prefred to isolate all services by tenant (namespace).
-IBM recommends that each cloud pak instance is installed with it's own dedicated foundational services.
+IBM recommends that each cloud pak instance is installed with it's own dedicated foundational services.<br/>
 > Cloud Paks can be deployed to Machine Sets (grouping of worker nodes that scale up and down) to provide workload isolation for worker nodes.
-For clusters with in Cloud Availability Zones, worker nodes should be placed accross all zones.
+For clusters with in Cloud Availability Zones, worker nodes should be placed accross all zones.<br/>